diegojromerolopez/djbdd/README.md

 Of course I will answer questions, suggestions and comments about this library.

 ### Who are you? ###
-I'm Diego J., my email is diegojromerolopez AT g-m-a-i-l.com.
+I'm Diego J., my email is die_gojr_om-erol-op_ez AT g-m-a-i-l.com (erase - and _ and replace AT with @).
 I'm from Spain and this is part of my master's final thesis.